brentstewart/nextpertise/content/posts/230509_Word2Obsidian.md

   - "pandoc"
 ---

 I use Obsidian as a note taking journal, but I get a lot of documents in other formats that I'd like to include in that journal.
 One example is Word docs, such as my weekly reports.
-I've copied some PDFs into my Obsidian vault, but for some reason I hit on the idea of converting DOCX to MD.
+I've copied some PDFs into my Obsidian vault, but for some reason I hit on the idea of converting DOCX to Markdown.

 ## What Didn't Work